MinaProtocol/mina/rfcs/0000-transition-frontier-listener.md

 We'd like to have a way for other parts of the system to incrementally build up datastructures based on the breadcrumbs that are being added and removed to the frontier.

-Other examples of such an abstraction:
+Other uses for such an abstraction:
   - managing the transaction pool
   - tracking information for consensus optimization
+  - Handling persistence for the transition frontier

 ## Detailed design

 [detailed-design]: #detailed-design

-This design is based on the introduction of a new signature in `Protocols.coda_transition_frontier`:
+This design is based on the introduction of a new signature in `Protocols.coda_transition_frontier` as follows.:
 ```ocaml
 module type Transition_frontier_listener_intf = sig
   type t